Last updated on November 18th, 2022 at 10:04 pm

 by Jane Lake

-Here’s a reminder of how best to care for your dog through the frigid temperatures of a Canadian winter.
+Here’s a reminder of how best to care for your dog through the harsh temperatures of a frigid winter.

 ~~ Cosy Up Indoors.
 No dog should be left outside for any extended time in below-freezing weather.
 And, yes, that includes huskies, german shepherds and other cold-climate breeds.
-Although they tolerate colder conditions better than most, no dog is comfortable living outside in a frigid Canadian winter.
+Although they tolerate colder conditions better than most, no dog is comfortable living outside in a frigid winter temperatures.

 ~~ Don’t Get Too Cosy.
 Exercise is still critical for both you and your dog during winter.
 This should include regular walking or running outside.
 For dogs with a sparse coat, or little natural protection, warm and waterproof dog coats are widely available.